 Funds must be used for eligible costs incurred during the covered period.

-The earliest a borrower can apply for forgiveness is once all loan proceeds for which the borrower is requesting forgiveness have been used.
+A borrower can apply for forgiveness only after all loan proceeds for which the borrower is requesting forgiveness have been spent.
 If borrowers do not apply for forgiveness within the deferral period, PPP loan payments are no longer deferred, and borrowers must begin making loan payments to UFCU.

-Our goals at UFCU are to keep you informed, simplify the process of submitting your forgiveness application, ensure that you have the necessary documentation, and update you as your application is processed.
+UFCU aims to keep you informed, simplify the process of submitting your forgiveness application, ensure that you have the necessary documentation, and update you as your application is processed.
 While we will be available to assist with questions about the process, questions specific to completing the application should be directed to your accountant, attorney, or other business advisors.